TravisWheelerLab/P7HmmReader/README.md

 **'fileSrc'**  is the location of the profile hmm file to read.
 **'phmmList'** is a pointer to a phmmList struct to fill with data from the hmm file.

-As such, here is an example of how you might load and use the hmm file.
+As such, here is an example of how you might use the library.
+This example loads the profile hmm file, and prints all the match emission scores for the first profile hmm in the file.

 ``` c
   struct P7HmmList phmmList;